Drugs Policy

 Position Statement

-The World Eight-ball Pool Federation (WEPF) condemns the use of declared banned substances and doping practices, it is contrary to the ethics of the sport and potentially harmful to the health of athletes.
-The WEPF Doping Policy aims to deter Doping Practices by making those found to have engaged in a doping practice liable to effective sanctions.
+The International Eight-ball Pool Federation (IEPF) condemns the use of declared banned substances and doping practices, it is contrary to the ethics of the sport and potentially harmful to the health of athletes.
+The IEPF Doping Policy aims to deter Doping Practices by making those found to have engaged in a doping practice liable to effective sanctions.

 Persons and/or Bodies may be liable to be investigated and disciplined under the terms of this Policy.
 In doing so, the person (or Bodies) privacy will be given reasonable and appropriate consideration.